 692H Courses for Honors (3).
 Permission of the director of undergraduate studies.
 See the director of undergraduate studies of the department.

 698 Philosophy, Politics, and Economics II: Capstone Course (ECON 698, POLI 698) (3).
 Prerequisite, PHIL 384.
+Permission of the department.
 This capstone course advances PHIL 384, focusing on such theoretical and philosophical issues as the analysis of rights or distributive justice and the institutional implications of moral forms.

 Courses for Graduate Students

 710 Advanced Studies in Ancient Philosophy (3).

 730 Advanced Studies in Metaphysics (3).

 740 Advanced Studies in Philosophy of Mind (3).